Hunt in the Shadows

 The woman shook her head as she rummaged through the contents beside the cauldron.
 “Please deal with him, my lovelies.”

-As a series of eerie howls erupted from overhead, Solomon whirled toward the sounds, finding the trio hurtling towards him.
-He swallowed a cursed as he dove forward and rolled to his feet.
-He quickly spun about and began squeezing his trigger.
-With each one, a loud bang erupted in the cramped confines.
+As eerie howls erupted overhead, Solomon whirled, finding the trio hurtling toward him.
+He swallowed several curses as he dove forward and rolled to his feet.
+Back on his feet, he spun and squeezed the trigger, missing the charging beast.
+Each shot thundered in the cramped chamber as a beast’s talon clipped his shoulder in passing.
 When the twelfth shot rang out, the last of the monstrous creatures collapsed.
-Instantly, Solomon leveled his weapon on the woman behind the cauldron.
+Instantly, Solomon leveled his weapon at the woman behind the cauldron.

 Unfortunately, she’d rushed over to Sandra and had hauled her to her feet.
-The crazy woman was using her captive as a human shield.
+The witch pulled her captive in front of her as a shield.
 “I’m impressed.
 My lovelies shouldn’t have dropped from a few bits of metal, no matter how deadly they’re supposed to be.”

 “Release Sandra now!”

-“I don’t think that’ll happen,” the crazy woman said, brandishing a knife.
-She quickly put the tip against the woman’s chest as her lips curled into a snarl.
-“I have obligations that I have to honor.
+“I don’t think that’ll happen,” the crazed witch said, brandishing a knife.
+She put the tip against the woman’s chest as her lips curled into a snarl.
+“I have obligations I must honor.
 And they’ve selected this woman as their tribute.”

 “I won’t repeat myself.”